tayyab-ilyas/shortt/README.md

 #Shortt

--A simple URL shortner with clean UI
+A simple URL shortner with clean UI